vivatolu/Image_Classification_Flowers/README.md

 # Image_Classification_Flowers

-This is the code for Udacity's Machine Learning with PyTorch Nanodegree program
+This is the code base for Udacity Machine Learning with PyTorch Nanodegree program's Deep Learning project

 In this project, I train an image classifier to recognize 120 different species of flowers.
 This can be embedded within an application